 All references to "dollars" or "\$" are to Canadian dollars unless otherwise indicated.
 Posera Ltd. is referred to in this document as the "Company", "Corporation", or "Posera".
-The information contained in this document is as at December 31, 2017 unless otherwise indicated.
-2017 and 2016 financial information presented and discussed in this Annual Information Form is prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"). s such direct comparison may not be appropriate.
+The information contained in this document is as at December 31, 2018 unless otherwise indicated.
+2018 and 2017 financial information presented and discussed in this Annual Information Form is prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").